 (1) Scale display Displays the measurement time on a scale.
 The trigger position is set to 0.
 Accordingly, the time before trigger is displayed as a negative value.
 (2) Waveform area Waveform area.
 The display position of the waveform area can be vertically or horizontally moved by clicking and pinching it.
 (3) Selecting signal When a signal is selected, the background is highlighted.
-(4) Trigger position The trigger position (scale = "0") is displayed by a red line. display (5) Cursor display Cursor.
+(4) Trigger position The trianguage it is a facility of the land of the same in a display The trigger position (scale = "0") is displayed by a red line.
+(5) Cursor display Cursor.
 The currently selected cursor is displayed by a bold line.